MotionPrograming/Oracle21C-express-edition/README.md

 # Oracle21C-express-edition
-I am Md Abdullah Rajeeb student of university of scholars 14th batch CSE.
-I am struggling to install the oracle 21c express edition on the ubuntu (Linux).
-I found the way to make it work.
-So, i am sharing the method. 🌠
+By Md Abdullah Rajeeb, 14th Batch, CSE, University of Scholars

-Got it 👍 You want the same **installation guide** -->
+I struggled to install Oracle 21c XE on Ubuntu, but after some research, I found a working method.
+Here’s the step-by-step guide. 🌠

 # 🚀 Install Oracle 21C Express Edition on Ubuntu 22.04+ using Docker 🐳